More set-up tips

 Getting spares up high

 It's actually possible to get spares up on the Shade ledge or adjoining underpass roof.
-Or by dropping them down from those places, on top of the huge boulder below the ledge, or on the extension on top of the two pillars at the front of the underpass.
+Or by dropping them down from those places, on top of the huge boulder below the ledge, or on the pipe platform joining the two pillar-like pipes at the front of the underpass.
 You can do it by using the Scorpion to blast weapons up in a spell of early rearranging, and - if needed - replacing them later.
 Here's the detail.

 Put a weapon somewhere on the spiral path and line up the Scorpion ready to blast it.
 Fly off to trigger a tunnel checkpoint, but keep it delayed with Banshee fire until you're back at the Scorpion.
 Get aboard and blast the weapon, trying to keep sight of where it goes (maybe hop out quick and switch to a zoomed pistol view).
 Check whether it landed up on the ledge or underpass roof.
 If so, you can fly up and fine-tune its position.
 If not, revert for another try; and so on.
 Depending on how confident you are, it may be worth trying to get further weapons up before 'consolidating' with another delayed checkpoint.
 If you're going to try and drop a weapon down onto the huge boulder or the underpass extension, it'll probably be worth getting a delayed checkpoint first, so that if the weapon bounces off, you can keep reverting for another go (especially with the rock, where bouncing is more of a problem).